 A Detailed Business Case was approved by Auckland Transport and Waka Kotahi NZ Transport Agency in December 2021 that endorsed the preferred North West network.

-We’re currently preparing the technical assessments for the proposed routes to enable us to protect the routes as shown on this map [PDF, 800 KB].
+We’re currently preparing the technical assessments for the proposed routes to enable us to protect the routes as shown on this map [PDF, 800 KB](external link).

 Some projects are further advanced and have been developed with input from previous community consultation – these include proposals to upgrade local roads to accommodate new walking and cycling networks and improve safety and connections in Whenuapai, Redhills, Kumeū-Huapai and Riverhead.